CompAndSave/hugo-decap-cas/content/posts/micr-what-it-is-and-how-it-works.md

 ### 3. Magnetic Toner

 MICR encoding requires magnetic toner, which is only available for laser printers.
-You'll need to purchase magnetic toner cartridges from specialized suppliers.
+You'll need to purchase [MICR toner](https://www.compandsave.com/blog/posts/micr-toner-know-how-it-differs-from-regular-toners.html) cartridges from specialized suppliers.
 CompAndSave offers cheap HP MICR toners, such as the [HP 12A](https://www.compandsave.com/hp/12a-micr-toner-cartridge-q2612a-black), [HP 78A](https://www.compandsave.com/hp/78a-micr-toner-cartridge-ce278a-black), and [HP 36A MICR toner cartridge](https://www.compandsave.com/hp/36a-micr-toner-cartridge-cb436a-black) that you can use in the HP LaserJet 1022n printer.

 ### 4. Paper